Wondering what affiliate marketing is all about? Read on to learn everything you need to know!

 It’s worth noting that not all affiliate marketing programs have the same payment structures or rates.
 In fact, affiliate programs are often competing with each other.
-So, for example, one mattress company will try to out-do its competitor on affiliate commission rate so it gets more “top” recommendations on affiliate sites.
+So, for example, one mattress company will try to outdo its competitor on affiliate commission rate so it gets more “top” recommendations on affiliate sites.

 This can get pretty competitive, as you can read in this article about “mattress wars.”
 But, at a high level, most affiliate marketing programs are structured in one of the following ways:

-It’s worth noting that that percentage varies program to program.
+It’s worth noting that that percentage varies from program to program.
 Even within affiliate marketing programs, the percentage may vary across different product categories.
 For example, Amazon pays more in certain product categories than in others, as seen in this table.

-This is a slightly more complex model where you must drive traffic to a seller’s website where they must complete a desired action, like starting a free trial, completing a sign-up form etc.
+This is a slightly more complex model where you must drive traffic to a seller’s website where they must complete a desired action, like starting a free trial, completing a sign-up form, etc.

 This affiliate marketing payment structure is more common on software sites and with B2B (business-to-business) sellers.
-For example, FreshBooks’ affiliate program pays $5 for every valid free trial you generate.
-Once that 30-day trial is over, we pay you an additional $55+ for any trials that upgrade to a paying FreshBooks account.
+For example, FreshBooks’ affiliate program pays $5 commissions for every valid free trial you generate.
+Once that 30-day trial is over, we pay you an additional $55+ commission for any trials that upgrade to a paying FreshBooks account.

 Obviously, it’s easier to drive the $5 free trials than it is to influence the upgrade 30 days later.
 But that’s where producing content that appeals to the right kind of audience is key, and can lead to a very lucrative affiliate income stream.

 This affiliate marketing model pays simply based on clicks to the seller’s website.
 Obviously, a click is not the same as a sale.
-So it makes sense that this model is used more often by businesses that monetize impressions or ad views rather than sellers who rely on an actual purchase before they make money.
+So it makes sense that this model is used more often by businesses that monetize impressions or ad views rather than sellers who rely on an actual purchase before they make revenue.